About Us

 to create a strong presence and a high profile for Leeds Peace Poetry,

-to publicise the winning and highly recommended peace poems.
+to publicise the winning and highly recommended poems.

 Who We Are |